rejasupotaro/amazon-product-search/README.md

 This repo showcases and compares various search algorithms and models for [Shopping Queries Dataset: A Large-Scale ESCI Benchmark for Improving Product Search](https://github.com/amazon-science/esci-data).

-The details and results of experiments will be added to this wiki: https://github.com/rejasupotaro/amazon-product-search/wiki
+The details and results of experiments can be found in this wiki: https://github.com/rejasupotaro/amazon-product-search/wiki

 ## Installation

 Copy `.envrc.example` and fill in the necessary environment variables.
-Afterwards, proceed to installing the dependencies.
+Afterwards, proceed with installing the dependencies.

 ```shell
 $ pyenv install 3.10.8